tonilalala/QuantCreditServer/README.md

 ### Sample Client Log

-> python client.py --host localhost --port 9999
->
-> Connecting to server: localhost on port: 9999
->
-> What do we want to ask the server?: client --price 2016-07-29-13:34
-> The server's response was:
-> Server has no data
-> Server has no data
-> What do we want to ask the server?: client --price 2022-01-21-16:35
-> The server's response was:
-> AAPL 162.5
-> IBM 129.4
-> What do we want to ask the server?: client --signal 2022-01-21-16:35
-> The server's response was:
-> AAPL nan
-> IBM nan
-> What do we want to ask the server?: client --signal 2016-07-29-13:34
-> The server's response was:
-> Server has no data
-> Server has no data
-> What do we want to ask the server?: client --del_ticker AAPL
-> The server's response was:
-> Delete ticker AAPL, Return Code: 0
-> What do we want to ask the server?: client --price 2016-07-29-13:34
-> The server's response was:
-> Server has no data
-> What do we want to ask the server?: client --price 2022-01-21-16:35
-> The server's response was:
-> IBM 129.4
-> What do we want to ask the server?: client --del_ticker AAPLL
-> The server's response was:
-> Delete ticker AAPLL, Return Code: 2
-> What do we want to ask the server?: client --add_ticker NVA
-> The server's response was:
-> Add ticker NVA, Return Code: 2
-> What do we want to ask the server?: client --add_ticker NVDA
-> The server's response was:
-> Add ticker NVDA, Return Code: 0
-> What do we want to ask the server?: client --price 2022-01-21-16:35
-> The server's response was:
-> IBM 129.4
-> NVDA 232.65
-> What do we want to ask the server?: client --reset
-> The server's response was:
-> Reset!
+###

+(env) bash$ python client.py --host localhost --port 9999

+Connecting to server: localhost on port: 9999

+What do we want to ask the server?: Hello
+The server's response was:
+Message must start with 'client'!
+Try again!

+What do we want to ask the server?: client --price 2022-01-21-16:35 The server's response was:
+AAPL 162.5
+IBM 129.4

+What do we want to ask the server?: client --signal 2022-01-21-16:35 The server's response was:
+AAPL -1.0
+IBM -1.0

+What do we want to ask the server?: client --del_ticker AAPL The server's response was:
+Delete ticker AAPL, Return Code: 0

+What do we want to ask the server?: client --del_ticker AAPLL The server's response was:
+Delete ticker AAPLL, Return Code: 2

+What do we want to ask the server?: client --add_ticker NVDA The server's response was:
+Add ticker NVDA, Return Code: 0

+What do we want to ask the server?: client --price 2022-01-21-16:35 The server's response was:
+IBM 129.4
+NVDA 232.65

+What do we want to ask the server?: client --reset
+The server's response was:
+Reset successfully!
 Return Code: 0

-> What do we want to ask the server?: client --price 2022-01-21-16:35
+What do we want to ask the server?: exit
-> The server's response was:
-> AAPL 162.5
-> IBM 129.4
+Close!